 Which is better, gold-filled or gold plated?

 Gold filled is more valuable because it actually has a layer of karat gold, compared to gold plating which is simply a microscopic film.
 Therefore, gold plating can tarnish with time and wear, whereas gold filled jewelry will not.
-On the other hand, gold is generally a very soft metal.
-Any material with a high percentage of gold in it is susceptible to nicks and bending compared to a gold plated piece, which maintains the durability of the base metal.

 What is vermeil?